AngleProtocol/merkl-docs/integrate-merkl/app.md

 {% endhint %}

 {% hint style="warning" %}
 `pending` rewards update more frequently (about every 2 hours) than the `amount`.
 Integrating `pending` rewards in your app lets you show more timely updates to your users.
 However, always display pending rewards separately to avoid confusion because `pending` rewards are not claimable.
-Also note that whenever tokens are credited on-chain, the `pending` rewards reset to zero because they are added to the `amount`.
+Also note that whenever tokens are credited onchain, the `pending` rewards reset to zero because they are added to the `amount`.
 {% endhint %}

 **Important notes about this endpoint:**

 * **Historical data**: The API doesn't return time-series data.
 To build historical datasets, take daily snapshots of the API responses.
 * **Caching behavior**: This route is cached.
 If called immediately after a user claims rewards, the data may be stale.
 Use the `reloadChainId` parameter to force a cache refresh:

     ```
     https://api.merkl.xyz/v4/users/{address}/rewards?chainId=324&reloadChainId=324